 EUGENE, Ore. - A hot-shooting first half propelled the Linfield Wildcats to a 73-51 nonconference win over the Northwest Christian Beacons in the Morse Events Center on Saturday night.

 The Wildcats were on mark from the start.
-Capitalizing on four points from both Riley Graham (Fr., Scio, Ore.) and Kaely Maltman (Sr., Sandy, Ore.) in the opening four minutes, Linfield jumped to an early 8-2 lead.
+Capitalizing on four points from both Riley Graham (So., Scio, Ore.) and Kaely Maltman in the opening four minutes, Linfield jumped to an early 8-2 lead.
 The Beacons kept pace with until the 8:31 mark of the half.
 With the score at 16-12 in Linfield's favor, the 'Cats scored 29 of the next 40 points to take a commanding 45-23 lead at the intermission.
 The Wildcats shot 56.3 percent from the field for the half while holding NCU to 28.6 percent.
-Eugene native and Marist High School graduate Dani Krier (Fr., Eugene, Ore.) led the way for the Wildcats from behind the three-point line, converting 2 of 3 long shots and scoring eight of her 13 points in the half.
+Eugene native and Marist High School graduate Dani Krier (So., Eugene, Ore.) led the way for the Wildcats from behind the three-point line, converting 2 of 3 long shots and scoring eight of her 13 points in the half.

 With the game essentially out of reach, the teams played a more evenly matched second half.
 Both squads scored an additional 28 points to make the final score 73-51.